celo-org/docs/docs/general/index.md

 Celo is committed to environmental sustainability, offsetting more carbon than it produces.

 - **Proof-of-Stake**: Celo uses an energy-efficient consensus mechanism that avoids energy-intensive mining, reducing its carbon footprint.
-- **Ultragreen-Money**: A portion of every transaction feengoes towards carbon offsetting and sustainability projects, supporting environmental efforts with every transaction.
+- **Ultragreen-Money**: A portion of every transaction fee goes towards carbon offsetting and sustainability projects, supporting environmental efforts with every transaction.

 ## Understanding the Celo Ecosystem